 Here’s my experience.
 When my first novel, amounting to 830 manuscript pages after revisions, was ready to put aside, I went through a transition period when I knew the time had come to write a more significant fictional work — one offering more thought-provoking and wisdom-focused themes than those usually promoted.
 There was absolute certainty about this on my part, but there was no story.
 No ideas, not even a hint.
 So in my case, I asked for it — offered up my request to the universe, and waited.

 Unknown to me at that time, I entered the second step of a writer’s intuitive process.
-After Step number 1, which could be called “asking for it,” came the second: “patience.”
-Yet “patience” alone is insufficient.
-Step number 3 has to accompany it: “staying tuned.”
+After Step number 1, which could be called “ask for it,” came the second: “be patient.”
+Yet patience alone is insufficient.
+Step number 3 has to accompany it: “stay tuned.”
 What if that story makes itself known in a dream, but slips away into the waking day?
 How about this?
 Bram Stoker received Dracula in a dream, and when he woke up, he wrote it all down.
 About 250 movies have been based on that original story that came out of nowhere.
-For more recent information about Bram Stoker and his journal ~ for example, did you know that his signature reads "Abraham Stoker"? ~ copy and paste this URL into your browser: http://www.cnn.com/2011/10/29/world/dracula-journal-discovered/index.html?iref=allsearch

 Or maybe a story is signaled by archetypical symbolism observed in some passing encounter, or the behavior of a colleague or friend.
 Staying tuned is vital.
 So is ongoing patience, not forcing an idea to work if it isn’t authentic.